Smile In Your Sleep (Hush Hush)

 While factors laid our cottages bare,

-The flames licked the clear mountain air,
+The flames fired the clear mountain air,

-And many were dead by the morning.
+And many lay dead by the morning.

 Where is our proud highland mettle